 As water providers, drinking water quality is extremely important to us.
 We make ongoing investments in our treatment and distribution infrastructure to ensure a clean, safe drinking water supply.
 All of our drinking water treatment plants, that treat surface water, are continuously staffed by professionally licensed, trained, experienced operators.
-Water produced at our groundwater sources is also tested and monitored to ensure that no harmful traces of either chemical or microbial contaminants are present in the water.
+Water produced at our groundwater sources is also tested and monitored for harmful traces of either chemical or microbial contaminants are present in the water.
 Information about water sources and results of testing is summarized in our Annual Water Quality Report.

 Hydrant flushing is essential to good water distribution system preventive maintenance.
 Flushing helps enhance water quality by removing minerals and sediment that naturally accumulate in water mains over time.
 The process also helps maintain proper chlorine concentration within the piping network.
 Flushing keeps water moving in the water distribution system so that water does not stagnate in the pipe.
 Fire hydrants are flushed on a routine schedule throughout the year to help ensure that they are in proper working order and to test fire flows, water pressures and flow rates.
 Sometimes, residents may misinterpret the flushing process as a waste of good clean water, but in reality, it is an essential preventive maintenance activity that helps maintain the integrity of the water system.

 Occasionally, hydrant flushing may result in a temporary discoloration of water.
-These conditions are not harmful and are usually short term.
+These conditions are not harmful and are usually short-term.
 During flushing operations, residents are encouraged to avoid using washing machines, dishwashers or other water using devices.
 If any discoloration is noted, briefly running the cold water tap for a few minutes typically helps to clear discolored water.

-Flushing Schedule 2018:
+Flushing Schedule 2023: